-(Consult with Diocese before anyone else!)
-Jul-Sep 18 Consider any changes needed to 2019 policy No later than mid-Sep 18 Consult with Diocese and take into account any advice received, particularly on faith-based criteria (1.38) Between: 1 Oct 18 - 31 Jan 19 Consult more widely for a minimum of 6 weeks between 1 October 2018 and 31 January 2019 (1.43).
-It is best to start before the Autumn Term half term holiday Parents of children between 2 and 18 All other admission authorities in "relevant area" - normally the whole of the LA (primary schools need not consult secondary schools) LA Other persons in "relevant area" who might have an interest, e.g. nurseries, play groups, local councils, etc Adjoining neighbouring LAs where admission authority is the LA Must publish draft admission arrangements on school website with details of how and to whom to comment, preferably drawing attention to major changes Suggest send copies to LA for possible publication on LA website Suggest send email to all other admissions authorities in "relevant area" Suggest provide copies to nurseries, play groups, etc Must send copies on request to anyone listed in 1.44 Keep records/evidence (paper trails) of all those consulted as the OSA will require this information if your policy is referred 28 Feb 19 DETERMINATION All admission authorities must determine their policies by 28 Feb 2019 even if no changes and no consultation needed Must notify all those consulted or who would have been consulted had consultation been necessary plus GBs of community and VC schools in "relevant area" (1.47) Must send copy to Diocese (1.47) Must publish copy of determined arrangements on school website (1.47).
-Suggest also give details of how to refer objections to Schools Adjudicator (by 15 May 2019) Must send copy to LA no later than 15 Mar 2019 (1.47) Clearly mark the policy as your 'Determined Policy 2020' IF YOU HAVE BEEN OUT TO FULL CONSULTATION CLEARLY MARK ON THE DOCUMENT THE DATE OF THE CONSULTATION AND CARRY THIS FORWARD EACH YEAR.
+(Consult with Diocese perore anyone else!)
+Jul-Sep 19 Consider any changes needed to the 2020 policy No later than mid-Sep 19 Consult with Diocese and take into account any advice received, particularly on faith-based criteria (1.38) Between: 1 Oct 19 - 31 Jan 20 Consult more widely for a minimum of 6 weeks between 1 October 2019 and 31 January 2020 (1.43).
+It is best to start before the Autumn Term half term holiday Parents of children between 2 and 18 All other admission authorities in "relevant area" - normally the whole of the LA (primary schools need not consult secondary schools) LA Other persons in "relevant area" who might have an interest, e.g. nurseries, play groups, local councils, etc Adjoining neighbouring LAs where admission authority is the LA Must publish draft admission arrangements on school website with details of how and to whom to comment, preferably drawing attention to major changes Suggest send copies to LA for possible publication on LA website Suggest send email to all other admissions authorities in "relevant area" Suggest provide copies to nurseries, play groups, etc Must send copies on request to anyone listed in 1.44 Keep records/evidence (paper trails) of all those consulted as the OSA will require this information if your policy is referred 28 Feb 20 DETERMINATION For schools in multi academy trusts the responsibility for determination must be undertaken by the Trustees, it cannot be deferred to individual schools.
+All admission authorities must determine their policies by 28 Feb 2020 even if no changes and no consultation needed Must notify all those consulted or who would have been consulted had consultation been necessary plus GBs of community and VC schools in "relevant area" (1.47) Must send copy to Diocese (1.47) Must publish copy of determined arrangements on school website (1.47).
+Suggest also give details of how to refer objections to Schools Adjudicator (by 15 May 2020) Must send copy to LA no later than 15 Mar 2020 (1.47) Clearly mark the policy as your 'Determined Policy 2021' IF YOU HAVE BEEN OUT TO FULL CONSULTATION CLEARLY MARK ON THE DOCUMENT THE DATE OF THE CONSULTATION AND CARRY THIS FORWARD ANNUALLY.